GFDRR/rdl-standard/docs/reference/schema.md

 ## Vulnerability

-The vulnerability component describes fragility, damage-to-loss and vulnerability relationships and indexes for physical damage and social vulnerability that are used in risk analysis.
+The vulnerability component describes metadata for datasets that detail fragility, damage-to-loss and vulnerability relationships and indexes for physical damage and social vulnerability that are used in risk analysis.
 It contains key information including the type of function, intensity and impact metrics used, which asset types or population groups it applies to, how it was developed and for what locations.

 The vulnerability component uses hazard_type, process_type and intensity_measure consistent with the hazard and loss components, exposure information consistent with the exposure and loss components.
 Spatial reference and location information are described using existing external standards.